gorriecoe/silverstripe-preview/README.md

   extensions:
     - gorriecoe\Preview\Extensions\PreviewDefaultFields
 ```
+This will add Image, Title, Content and Label fields to a summary tab.

 ### Defining your own preview data
 By default preview data will inherit from the dataobject.
 For example `$MyDataObject.Preview.Image` will use `$MyDataObject.Image`.